-myIR secure online services makes it easier for you to meet your GST requirements.
+Filing online through myIR or your accounting software makes it easier for you to meet your GST requirements.
 It's simple, secure and immediate.

-Our GST online service offers you:
+Filing online offers you:

 - Convenience: By completing your GST return online, you can avoid postage costs and delays.
-When combined with electronic banking, the entire online process gives you greater certainty. - Personal to you: Your return will be tailored to suit you, so you'll only be asked to complete sections relevant to your situation. - Save a draft: You can save a draft and come back to complete it at a later time.
-This is handy if you get interrupted or don't have all the information immediately at hand. - Save a copy: You can save a copy of the return for your own records, which is handy if you need to refer to them in future - Check status: You can track where your GST return is at - whether it's due for filing, saved as a draft, being processed or completed. - Accuracy: It's smart it will do the calculations for you, making it easier for you to get it right and hard to get it wrong. - Confidence: You'll get a receipt and confirmation that your return has been received successfully with time, date and receipt number so you have confidence that we have it and it's being processed.
+When combined with electronic banking, the entire online process gives you greater certainty. - Confidence: You'll get a receipt and confirmation that your return has been received successfully with time, date and receipt number so you have confidence that we have it and it's being processed.
 You can also save and/or print this confirmation for future reference.
-Note, you must keep a signed copy. - Faster refunds: We process online returns faster than paper-based returns. - Make changes: You'll be able to review your return to check and make changes if necessary before you submit it.
+Note, you must keep a signed copy. - Faster refunds: We process online returns faster than paper-based returns.